-Buyer’s Guide: Garbage Disposals
+Buyer’s Guide: The Best Garbage Disposals

 They’re one of the handiest kitchen helpers, grinding food waste into tiny bits so it can drain away with sink water.
 Garbage disposals are not only great for post-meal cleanup, they also reduce the amount of leftover food in the trashcan, which cuts down on odors.

 A typical garbage disposal will last eight to 15 years, but if yours is on the fritz—or you’d like to add one to your appliance arsenal—you’re probably wondering what to look for in a unit.
-While all garbage disposals will pulverize soft foods, such as cooked vegetables, some do tend to jam trying to grind raw fibrous vegetables, such as celery; that noted, some of the most powerful disposals will chew right through chicken bones!
-Read on for the facts, figures, and features—and check out our top three picks based on independent reviews and customer ratings—to find the best garbage disposal for your family’s needs.

-• Contact your local building authority to determine whether garbage disposals are permitted in your community.
+- Contact your local building authority to determine whether garbage disposals are permitted in your community.

-• If you experience frequent clogs in your home’s plumbing, you’re probably better off passing on a disposal, even if they’re permitted in your community.
+- If you experience frequent clogs in your home’s plumbing, you’re probably better off passing on a disposal, even if they’re permitted in your community.

-• Food particles break down slower than other types of waste, which can lead to accumulated food matter in a septic tank.
+- Food particles break down slower than other types of waste, which can lead to accumulated food matter in a septic tank.
 If you have a septic system, contact the company that installed it or the company that pumps out the tank and ask if your particular system can handle a disposal.
 Typically, larger tanks are more suitable for use with a disposal.

-• On average, you’ll use two to three gallons of water per minute of disposal use.
+- On average, you’ll use two to three gallons of water per minute of disposal use.
 If you use your disposal twice a day, running it half a minute each time, you will use approximately 850 to 950 additional gallons of water per year.

 A garbage disposal contains a motor and an internal canister, called a “grinding chamber,” which is fitted with sharp blades that spin at high speeds when the disposal is turned on.
 The bottom of the grinding chamber is perforated to allow pulverized food bits to flow out of the chamber and down the drainpipe.
-All disposals are either “continuous-feed” or “batch-feed,” which indicates the manner in which you load food into the grinding chamber.
+All disposals are either “continuous feed” or “batch feed,” which indicates the manner in which you load food into the grinding chamber.